October 9, 2024

 Click any photo for a full-screen image.

 Most of you know that I play the English concertina.
 It's a lovely little instrument with a sweet sound and a totally incomprehensible fingering system that I use to accompany songs and play tunes.
 I bought it in the mid 70s for a song (No pun intended) from my friend Neil Fabricant, still my friend and now my dentist.
-It cost me $150.
+It cost me all of $150.
 (Concertina players out there are gonna hate me.
 It's the concertina equivalent of the proverbial Martin guitar found in the attic.)
 Neil had picked it up at a flea market for the even more ridiculously low price of $30.
 It is a 48-button Wheatstone, manufactured in England sometime in the 1920s.
 When I bought it it was in OK condition: It was in perfect tune (it still is, having never been tuned), but the bellows was somewhat leaky.
 In the early 90s, I sent it back to Steve Dickenson in England for a complete rebuild, including a new bellows.
 That was $900.
 It would be valued these days somewhere in the middle thousands.

 When I perform solo, it does a fine job.
 However, I sometimes like to sit in on tune sessions and jams.
 That's always been a problem for me, as the sound goes out sideways through the ends of the instrument.
 That makes it difficult for me to hear my own playing over the fiddles and flutes of the other nearby musicians.
 If I'm trying to pick up the tune on the fly by ear, it's difficult to hear my own mistakes to correct them.
 In recent years that problem has been exacerbated by an ever-increasing hearing loss.
 I wear hearing aids, which help, but not enough.